-The 2022-23 objectives are to:
+The 2023-24 objectives are to:

-- improve regionally significant open space, including links between bushland, parks, centres and waterways - enable more effective public use of regionally significant open space - improve access to a diverse mix of open space opportunities for the community of Greater Sydney and the Central Coast - promote partnerships between state and local government - support projects that demonstrate a commitment to improved outcomes for health, sustainability, climate change and communities.
+- improve regionally significant open space, including links between bushland, parks, centres and waterways - enable more effective public use of regionally significant open space - improve access to a diverse mix of open space opportunities for the community of Greater Sydney and the Central Coast - promote partnerships between state and local government - support projects that demonstrate a commitment to improved outcomes for health, sustainability, climate change and communities. - To provide and Improve open space that supports housing supply.